ryanseipp/ryanseipp/README.md

 ### Hi there 👋

-I'm a fullstack software engineer working with ASP.NET Core and React by day.
+I'm a platform engineer operating Kubernetes environments by day.

 Here, you'll find me working on: